 Training

-The meditation is introduced in Part 5 of the Philosophy Course and is given in a short, traditional ceremony designed to bring the mind and heart to rest.
+The meditation is given in a short, traditional ceremony designed to bring the mind and heart to rest.
 The ceremony is traditional and non-religious.
 It is there to ensure the precise passage of the mantra from generation to generation and to support the significance of the event.

 Ceremony